IAmMoltony/desktop-wallpaper/README.md

 `babanya` doesn't have the xcf file because I did not save the XCF file, only exported it.

-For `azubananya` I did save the XCF file but I deleted it accidentally.
+For `azubananya` I did save the XCF file but I deleted it accidentally. oop 🥺👉👈

 ## why 1366x768